hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 Then, it will talk about Listener and Logging configurations.
 And finally, the chapter will end with the advanced system property definitions.

-***ATTENTION:*** *Most of the sections below use the tags used in declarative configuration when explaining configuration items.
+***ATTENTION:*** *Most of the sections below explain configuration items with the declarative configuration tags.
 We are assuming that the reader is familiar with their programmatic equivalents, since both approaches have the similar tag/method names (e.g. `port-count` tag in declarative configuration is equivalent to `setPortCount` in programmatic configuration).*

 ### Network Configuration

 All network related configuration is performed via `network` tag in the XML file or the class `NetworkConfig` when using programmatic configuration.
 Let's first give the samples for these two approaches.
-Then we will look at its parameters, which are a lot.
+Then we will look at its parameters.

 **Declarative:**